The Logan Eco Awards recognise those in the community that are taking steps to help Logan become a more environmentally sustainable city.

-The winners of the 2017 Logan Eco Awards were publicly recognised and thanked for their efforts at LEAF.
-Details of the eco-actions undertaken by these winners and by those of previous years are provided below.
+Winners of the Logan Eco Awards are publicly recognised and thanked for their efforts at LEAF.
+Details of the eco-actions undertaken by the winners and by those of previous years are provided below.

 2017 Logan Eco Award Winners

 - Undertaken weed control and revegetation while allowing much of their nine acres to naturally self-manage.

 - Upcycled materials and appliances in their house wherever possible including the bathtub, washing machine, wood stove, glass, tiles, bricks, slate, flooring and insulation.